 This country is a land of contradictions.
 Its people display measureless greed and exceptional generosity.

 At 8:45 on the morning of Tuesday, Sept.
 11, 2001, two passenger jets were intentionally crashed into the twin towers of the World Trade Center on the island of Manhattan in New York.

-Note: The following is part of a series of columns exploring the importance of canals in the early history of Georgia and Bulloch County.
+Note: The following is one of a series of columns about early shipping in Georgia and Bulloch County.